Jakub Kindl

-Jakub Kindl (born 10 February 1987) is a Czech professional ice hockey defenseman who is currently playing for Storhamar Hockey.
+Jakub Kindl (born 10 February 1987) is a Czech professional ice hockey defenceman who is currently playing for Kiekko-Pojat of Mestis, the second tier of professional hockey in Finland.
 He previously played in the National Hockey League (NHL) with the Detroit Red Wings and Florida Panthers.

 Playing career

 As a youth, Kindl played in the 2001 Quebec International Pee-Wee Hockey Tournament with a team from Chomutov.

 Kindl played junior hockey for the Kitchener Rangers of the OHL and then for the Grand Rapids Griffins of the American Hockey League.
 Kindl was drafted 19th overall by the Detroit Red Wings in the 2005 NHL Draft.

 During the 2005–06 season, Kindl played in three games for Grand Rapids, where he recorded one assist.
 During the 2007–08 season, he played in 75 games for Grand Rapids.
-He was called by the Detroit Red Wings as a spare defenceman.
-When Detroit won the Stanley Cup Kindl was included on the team, even though he had yet to play in the NHL.
-Detroit also awarded him a Stanley Cup ring.
-Since Kindl had not played in the NHL his name could not be included on the Stanley Cup.

 Kindl made his NHL debut with the Red Wings during the 2009–10 NHL season.
 Called up as an injury replacement, he eventually appeared in three games before returning to Grand Rapids.
-Kindl scored his first career NHL goal on 20 January 2011 against Jaroslav Halak of the St. Louis Blues.
+Kindl scored his first career NHL goal on 20 January 2011 against Jaroslav Halák of the St. Louis Blues.

 On 29 June 2013, Kindl signed a four year, $9.6 million contract extension with the Detroit Red Wings.

 On 14 February 2015, the Red Wings assigned Kindl to the Grand Rapids Griffins for a conditioning assignment.
 Kindl has not played for the Red Wings since suffering an elbow injury on 27 December 2014.
 On 20 February 2015, the Red Wings recalled Kindl from his conditioning assignment with the Griffins.
 During his condition assignment, Kindl recorded one goal, and a plus-two rating in back-to-back wins for the Griffins.